 All remaining balances resulted from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.
+All interfund balances outstanding at June 30, 2022, are expected to be repaid within one year.

-N. Interfund Transfers
+M. Interfund Transfers

-Individual fund transfers at June 30, 2021, were:
+Individual fund transfers at June 30, 2022, were:

-Fund Transferred To Funds Transferred From Amount General Fund Food Service Fund \$ 61,008 revenues collected in the general fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
+Fund Transferred To Funds Transferred From Amount General Fund Food Service Fund \$ 50,000

-Transfers are used to: (1) move revenues from the fund that is required to collect them to the fund that is required or allowed to expend them; (2) move receipts restricted to or allowed for debt service from the funds collecting the receipts to the debt service fund as debt service payments become due; and (3) use unrestricted
+Transfers are used to: (1) move revenues from the fund that is required to collect them to the fund that is required or allowed to expend them; (2) move receipts restricted to or allowed for debt service from the funds collecting the receipts to the debt service fund as debt service payments become due; and (3) use unrestricted revenues collected in the general fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.